-This guide will provide you with an introduction to all of the details needed to pose a woman for boudoir.
+This guide will provide you with an introduction to all of the details needed to pose for your boudoir photography session.
 This is a detailed list of everything that we are looking at from head to toe.
 Below each section are examples of images that demonstrate the key points discussed.

 ATTENTION TO DETAIL

 Posing is one of the most important aspects of boudoir.
-In this app we will be presenting the key details that we look at when posing.
-While shooting we are looking at our client from head to toe at all times and tweaking every possible aspect that will make her look her best.
-Even if we can not see the certain body part in the frame, we are still instructing the client what to do with it.
+In this guide I will be presenting the key details that I look at when posing.
+While shooting I'm looking at my client from head to toe at all times and tweaking every possible aspect that will make you look your best.
+Even if I can't see the certain body part in the my frame, I am still instructing you on what to do with it.
 For example, the effects of a pointed toe, even when not seen, can have an effect on the rest of the body seen in the image.
-Our clients are not models.
+My clients are not models.
 For a lot of them, this is the first time that they have ever been in a studio or in front of a camera.
-Posing is where you can make a woman feel beautiful about herself while still showing her what she looks like.
+Posing is where I can make you feel beautiful about yourself while still showing you what you looks like.

 CONFIDENCE STARTS WITH YOU